IIIIIIIIll/ReZeroGame/README.md

 All the assets are here together with the scenes etc. It should be enough to recreate our game.

 Charaters belong to their respect owners.
-Due to the "Law of Doujinshi" from Japan, I declare no right to the original characters in this game.
+Due to the "Law of Doujinshi" of Japan, I declare no right to the original characters in this game.

-Works under CC0.
 Code under GPL v3

 Unity3D 5.6.4p3